 Infusing vodka is about the easiest mixology adventure you can take, and a great way to get started thinking about the flavors you can achieve in a cocktail.
 To do rhubarb, simply slice the stalks lengthwise so they can easily fit into a bottle.
 Then, chop the strips into pieces just a couple inches long.
 It doesn’t take much.
 Perhaps just two stalks cut in this manner is plenty to flavor a bottle of vodka.
 Drop the pieces into a clean bottle and fill it up with a decent vodka.
 There’s no need to break the bank on this, but don’t use the cheapest stuff either.

-After a few days, it's ready to stop the process.
+After a few days, it’s ready to stop the process.
 Pour the contents through a fine mesh sieve or a coffee filter to get it nice and clean.
 You can put it right back in the bottle, or transfer it to something decorative.
-It's up to you, but I am guessing it won't much matter because it's not going to last very long!
+It’s up to you, but it won’t much matter because it’s not going to last very long!

 Rhubarb vodka is pretty good all by itself, but you can make a lot of great cocktails too.
 Start with any recipe that uses vodka for a nice rhubarb twist.
-Or, start simple.
+Or, start with a basic recipe.
 You could try combining a couple ounces with a dash of lime juice, shake it with ice and strain into a cocktail glass—simple, but effective.
 Consider what you like to eat that has rhubarb to get some ideas.
 How about this: muddle a few strawberries with a pinch of cinnamon, a teaspoon or two of sugar (or simple syrup) and then add a couple ounces or more of the rhubarb vodka.
 Again, shake with ice, strain and serve up.
-It's like a strawberry rhubarb dessert in a glass!
+It’s like a strawberry rhubarb dessert in a glass!

 Cherry Rhubarb Sour

 .25 ounce simple syrup (1:1)